me-viper/OpaDotNet/docs/articles/evaluation/bultins.md

 > If you use standalone `capabilities.json` file it will restrict the built-in functions that policies may depend (i.e. you will also need to add all functions
 > your policy is using).
 If you just want to add your custom built-in without adding any restrictions you can specify `RegoCliCompilerOptions.CapabilitiesVersion` parameter.
 When this parameter is defined behind the scenes compiler will merge OPA capabilities of a specified version with your custom capabilities.

-Next we need to compile policy bundle and make it aware about our custom built-ins:
+Next, we need to compile the policy bundle and make it aware of our custom built-ins:

 [!code-csharp[](../../snippets/Builtins.cs#CustomBuiltinsCompile)]